Mark Your Calendar for World Menopause Day: 18 October 2025

 Regular physical exercise is crucial for good health during menopause.
 Engaging in activities like walking, swimming, or yoga can help manage weight, boost mood, and increase energy levels.
 Research shows that women who exercise regularly can reduce their risk of cardiovascular diseases—risks that escalate during menopause—by up to 30%.

-Resistance training is vital for overall health, enhancing bone health, increasing muscle mass, improving balance, and reducing insulin resistance.
+Resistance training is vital for overall health.
+It enhances bone health, increases muscle mass, improves balance, and reduces insulin resistance.

-Regular exercises like weightlifting stimulate bone remodelling, strengthening bone density and reducing osteoporosis risk.
+Regular exercises like weightlifting stimulate bone remodelling.
+This strengthens bone density and reduces osteoporosis risk.

 Increased muscle mass boosts strength and resting metabolic rate, aiding weight management.
 It also enhances balance and coordination, reducing falls and injuries, especially in older adults.

-Additionally, resistance training improves insulin sensitivity, regulating blood sugar and benefiting those at risk of type 2 diabetes.
+Additionally, resistance training improves insulin sensitivity.
+This regulates blood sugar and benefits those at risk of type 2 diabetes.
 Incorporating resistance training into a fitness routine is essential for lifelong health and functionality.

 Stress Management

-Stress can worsen menopause symptoms, making it imperative to find effective ways to manage it.
-Techniques such as mindfulness, meditation, and deep-breathing exercises can help in lowering stress levels.
+Stress can worsen menopause symptoms.
+Therefore, it is imperative to find effective ways to manage it.
+Techniques such as mindfulness, meditation, and deep-breathing exercises can help lower stress levels.
 Engaging in hobbies, spending time with loved ones, or dedicating quiet moments to yourself can significantly improve your emotional balance.

 The Power of Social Connections